#FUTURETAGGINGSYSTEM is the art of branding without

 As a student of fashion & design at Massachusetts College of Art in the 90s, I sought out vintage clothing incessantly at secondhand shops.
 I purchased these garments by the pound and dissected them one at a time.
 Deconstructing these items afforded me the opportunity to learn about the construction of a great variety of clothing pieces.
 And, because I also have a background in engineering, I grew to appreciate the aesthetics of form and design structures.

-After graduating from College, I moved to Tokyo to work as a designer for the fashion company CLUTCH Co, LTD in Shibuya, Tokyo.Not only did I learn how to speak Japanese, I also learnt firsthand theuse of innova- asymmetry and deconstructivist technics of cult designers such as Yoji Yamamoto, Rei Kawakubo of Comme des Garçon, and many others.
+After graduating from College, I moved to Tokyo to work as a designer for the fashion company CLUTCH Co, LTD in Shibuya, Tokyo.Not only did I learn how to speak Japanese, I also learnt firsthand use of innova- asymmetry and deconstructivist technics of cult designers such as Yoji Yamamoto, Rei Kawakubo of Comme des Garçon, and many others.
 I was drawn to the DIY aesthetic and implied political undertones.
 Based in downtown New York City for the past two decades, I continue to create at the intersection of art, fashion and design.
-My approach is framed by a concept or a theme, in which I combine techniques that I began experimenting with since I was a young kid in Africa, a student in Paris, London, and Boston, and a designer in Tokyo.
+My approach is framed by a concept or a theme, in which I combine techniques that I began experimenting with since young age in Africa, a student in Paris, London, and Boston, and a designer in Tokyo.
 I continue to use the same techniques albeit combining them in infinitely different ways: wrapping, re-mixing, re-purposing, ripping, cutting, and deconstructing in order to generate something entirely new, often from discarded items.